condense9/hark-lang/guide/src/why.md

 Hark lets you do that.
 Some benefits:

 - **Local testing**.
-Full local testing of the application *logic* (you still have to mock out third party services.
+Full local testing of the application *logic* (you still have to mock out third party services).

 - **Advanced metrics**.
 Automatic log aggregation (like structured logging), making for much easier contextual debugging.
 Deep insight into application